huggingface/blog/stackllama.md

 ![chapter10_preprocessing-clm.png](https://huggingface.co/datasets/trl-internal-testing/example-images/resolve/main/blog/stackllama/chapter10_preprocessing-clm.png)

 With this approach the training is much more efficient as each token that is passed through the model is also trained in contrast to padding tokens which are usually masked from the loss.
-If you don't have much data and are more concerned about occassionally cutting off some tokens that are overflowing the context you can also use a classical data loader.
+If you don't have much data and are more concerned about occasionally cutting off some tokens that are overflowing the context you can also use a classical data loader.

 The packing is handled by the `ConstantLengthDataset` and we can then use the `Trainer` after loading the model with `peft`.
 First, we load the model in int8, prepare it for training, and then add the LoRA adapters.